-This sheet talks about exposure to oxcarbazepine in pregnancy or while breastfeeding.
+This sheet is about exposure to oxcarbazepine in pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is oxcarbazepine?

 Oxcarbazepine is a medication that has been approved for the treatment of partial seizures.
-It has also been used to treat migraine, symptoms of dementia, and bipolar disorder.
+It has also been used to treat migraine, symptoms of dementia, epilepsy, trigeminal neuralgia (nerve pain in the face) and bipolar disorder.
 Some brand names for oxcarbazepine are Trileptal® and Oxtellar XR®.

 I take oxcarbazepine.
-Can it make it harder for me to become pregnant?
+Can it make it harder for me to get pregnant?

-Studies have not been done in people to see if oxcarbazepine could make it harder to get pregnant.
-When possible, a person with a seizure disorder or a migraine disorder who could become pregnant should discuss their options for treatment in a pregnancy with their healthcare providers before becoming pregnant.
-They should also discuss taking a folic acid or prenatal vitamin supplement.
+Studies have not been done in people to see if oxcarbazepine can make it harder to get pregnant.
+When possible, people with seizure disorders or migraine disorders who could become pregnant should discuss their treatment options in pregnancy with their healthcare providers before becoming pregnant.
+People who want to become pregnant should also discuss taking a folic acid supplement with their healthcare providers.